Redmi Note 7 Pro vs Redmi Note 6 Pro: What's New and Different

 Xiaomi finally unveiled the Redmi Note 7 Pro alongside the Redmi Note 7 in India.
-The Redmi Note 7 Pro comes with a 48-megapixel Sony IMX586 sensor at the back, and a Qualcomm Snapdragon 675 SoC.
-India is the first market where the Redmi Note 7 Pro has been launched, while the phone is still to launch in home market China.
-The Redmi Note 7 Pro will be sold in two RAM + storage options in India, and will be made available on Flipkart, Mi.com, and Mi Home stores, with select offline retailers to follow.
+The Redmi Note 7 Pro comes with a 48-megapixel Sony IMX586 sensor at the back and a Qualcomm Snapdragon 675 SoC.
+Other key specifications of the phone include a 4,000mAh battery and Android 9 Pie-based MIUI 10 operating system.
+India is the first market where the Redmi Note 7 Pro has been launched, with the company's home market China still waiting for the phone's release.
+The Redmi Note 7 Pro will be sold in two RAM + storage options in India, and will be made available on Flipkart, Mi.com, and Mi Home stores initially.
+The phone will later reach the Mi partner retailers.

 The Redmi Note 7 Pro sees an upgrade in display, processor, and camera when compared with its predecessor Redmi Note 6 Pro.
 We pit the Redmi Note 7 Pro with the Redmi Note 6 Pro to detail how the new phone stacks up against its predecessor, and if it's a worthy enough upgrade.